tiliado/nuvola-app-jango/CONTRIBUTING.md

-Contributing to Jango script
+Contributing to Happy Songs script
 ==================================

-:+1::tada: It seems you would like to contribute to the Jango script for Nuvola Player.
+:+1::tada: It seems you would like to contribute to the Happy Songs script for Nuvola Player.
 Great to have you here.
 Here are a few ways you can help make this script better! :tada::+1:

 Support & Bug Reporting
 -----------------------

-Whenever you encounter a bug in Nuvola Player, don't hesitate to report it.
-First of all, it is necessary to submit your issue to the right place.
+Whenever you encounter a bug in Nuvola Player, don't hesitate to report it. **First of all, it is necessary to submit your issue to the right place.**

 ### Tiliado.eu Website